bvobart/ceiLED/ReadMe.md

 `DEV_PCA9685`   | `/dev/i2c-5`      | i2c device file of a PCA9685 controller.
 Not supported if using debug driver
-`HTTP_PORT`     | `80`              | Host machine port on which to listen for HTTP requests `HTTPS_PORT`    | `443`             | Host machine port on which to listen for HTTPS requests `SITE_ADDRESS`  | `localhost`       | Hostname on which ceiled-web will be hosted.
+`HTTP_PORT`     | `80`              | Host machine port on which to listen for HTTP requests `HTTPS_PORT`    | `443`             | Host machine port on which to listen for HTTPS requests `API_PORT`      | `6565`            | Host machine port for when the API is not hosted through the same port as HTTP or HTTPS.
+`SITE_ADDRESS`  | `localhost`       | Hostname on which ceiled-web will be hosted.
 Append `:80` to explicitly disable HTTPS.
 `API_ADDRESS`   | `api.localhost`   | Hostname on which the ceiled API will be hosted.
 Append `:80` to explicitly disable HTTPS.
+`SITE_ACCESS_POLICY` | `lan`        | By default, CeiLED only allows you to connect to the website from devices on your LAN.
+Set this to `public` to allow public access to CeiLED's website.
+`API_ACCESS_POLICY` | `lan`         | By default, CeiLED only allows you to connect to the API from devices on your LAN.
+Set this to `public` to allow public access to CeiLED's API.

 ## Quick start for development

 For a quickstart, open three terminals and run the following commands.
-By default, everything should be set up to "just work"&trade; See the individual ReadMe's if there's something wrong.
+By default, everything should be set up to "just work"&trade; See the individual ReadMe's if there's something wrong, or if you want to set a custom environment variable.

 #### ceiled-driver
 - `cd ceiled-driver`